C-J7/SP/demo/README.md

 SPRING_PROFILES_ACTIVE=dev
 ```

-### Supabase Setup
+### Neon Setup

-1. Create a new project in Supabase.
+1. Create a new project in Neon.
 2. Create a storage bucket named "syllabi".
 3. Set the bucket permissions to allow file uploads.
-4. Get your project URL and anon key from the API settings.
+4. Get your project URL  from the API settings.
 5. Get your database connection details from the Database settings.

 ### Running the Application